 Some yoga experience recommended

-With emphasis on long held asanas, core work and strong breathing (time to master your kapalabhati!) – expect to work through carefully sequenced classes with unique poses (turbo dog, oil rigger and other advanced inversions) building a balance between strength and flexibility and helping you to get stronger both physically and emotionally.
+With emphasis on long held asanas, core work and strong breathing (time to master your kapalabhati!) – expect to work through carefully sequenced classes with unique poses (turbo dog, oil rigger and shoulder shrugs) building a balance between strength and softness and helping you to get stronger both physically and emotionally.

 A slow and flowing class integrated with specific ante-natal postures to help you stay grounded, light and energised during pregnancy.
 It should also help to relieve many common pregnancy ailments and prepare you for an active labour and birth.
 Breath and visualisation exercises will enhance your experience by creating physical, mental and emotional well-being, cultivating courage and wisdom.
 The class will leave you feeling relaxed, nurtured and empowered having made a new network of supportive friends.
 Suitable from 15 weeks of pregnancy to birth.